-The Social Policy Doctoral Fellowship will prepare an outstanding graduate student for an academic or applied research career focused on social policy, with selected emphasis in an area such as poverty, health, education, immigration, and employment and training policy.
-The program of study may include courses in policy analysis and program evaluation, advanced research methods, qualitative methods, social theory, child psychology, immigration and health, or social policy.
+The Social Policy Doctoral Fellowship will prepare an outstanding graduate student for an academic or applied research career focused on social policy generally, including poverty, health, education, immigration, and employment and training policy.

 While paired with a faculty mentor, each fellow will also work with numerous other research faculty from the Truman School and affiliated departments at the University of Missouri.

 Each fellowship includes full tuition reimbursement for coursework and a stipend of $18,000 per year.
 In addition, the Truman School provides annual travel funding for graduate students to attend national and international conferences, as well as support for dissertation-related expenses.